software-mansion/react-native-gesture-handler/docs/docs/fundamentals/gesture-composition.md

 # Cross-component interactions

 You may have noticed that gesture composition described above requires you to mount all of the composed gestures under a single `GestureDetector`, effectively attaching them to the same underlying component.
-If you wish to customize how gestures interact with each other across multiple components, there are different mechanisms for that.
+You can customize how gestures interact with each other across multiple components in a couple of ways:

 ## requireExternalGestureToFail